gageracer/edithor/example/uiresult.md

 **Segment 8:** (453 characters)

 "Never spoke much.
 But I heard them talking to themselves sometimes through the walls.
 Arguing with someone who wasn't there.
-Thought maybe they were on the phone, but..."
+Thought maybe they were on the phone, but...".
 That night, I heard it.
 Around 2 AM, I woke to the sound of someone talking.
 A voice that sounded like mine, but wasn't.
 It was coming from the living room.
 I grabbed my phone, turned on the flashlight, crept out of the bedroom.
 The living room was empty.
 But the voice continued.

 **Segment 9:** (476 characters)

 "I can't keep doing this.
 I can't keep living the same life over and over."
 I spun around, trying to locate the source.
 The voice was everywhere and nowhere.
 Then it said something that made my blood freeze: "The apartment remembers.
-It always remembers."
+It always remembers.".
 I turned on all the lights.
 The voice stopped.
 I searched every room, every closet, every corner.
 Nothing.
 No speakers, no devices, no explanation.
 Just silence and my racing heart.
 I didn't sleep the rest of the night.

 **Segment 10:** (421 characters)